 New to Nutmeg?

 If you are looking to invest but are not sure where to start, Nutmeg can help.
 We build an investment portfolio for you based on financial information you provide and your personal attitude to risk.
 And our online tool is data driven, not opinion driven, to give you a clear idea of risk and return.
 We’re low cost and transparent so you can always see where your money has been allocated and how it’s performing.

 Why Nutmeg?
 Well, because we’re easy to use, low cost and transparent.
-See how we compare
+Check our track record

 Best paid jobs in the UK (Average salary 2012/13)